Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/Disabling-Policies.md

 }
 ```

-> [!info]
+> [!important]
-> ***This deployment evaluates and remediates policy definitions only if specified tag values are not present and does not apply to policies for both Service Health and Resource Health alert.***
+> This deployment evaluates and remediates policy definitions only if specified tag values are not present and does not apply to both Service Health and Resource Health alert policies.

 ### How It Works